The 2008 Champions League Final: How the Drama Unfolded

 The Greatest In The Land

-Manchester United were the team to beat in the 2007/08 season.
+Manchester United was the team to beat in the 2007/08 season.
 They had amassed one of the greatest sides the Premier League had ever seen, beating Chelsea to the title by a measly two points in April 2008, their second out of the three in a row they won between 2007 and 2009.
 Their backline consisted of greats like Edwin Van Der Sar in goal, Patrice Evra at left back, and the legendary pairing of Nemanja Vidic and Rio Ferdinand in the heart of the defence.

 The midfield was stacked with talismanic personalities such as Ryan Giggs and Luis Nani, with Paul Scholes, Michael Carrick and Owen Hargreaves providing the perfect balance between creative output and structural solidity.